program--/flatpoints/README.md

 ## Braindumping

-- Coordinate Encoding Codec: Geohash using Hilbert Curves
+- Coordinate Encoding Codec: Geohash using Hilbert Curves or Hilbert Indexing (Allow for other encodings in later implementations)
-- Integer Compression Codec: VTEnc
+- Integer Compression Codec: VTEnc OR LEB128 (Allow for other encodings in later implementations)
 - Properties Compression: TBD

 ## References
 - Giulio Ermanno Pibiri, Rossano Venturini (2019).
 "Techniques for Inverted Index Compression." [arXiv:1908.10598v2](https://arxiv.org/abs/1908.10598v2).
 - Vicente Romera Calero (2022).
 "VTEnc".
 [GitHub Repository](https://github.com/vteromero/VTEnc).
 - Vukovic, Tibor (2016).
 "Hilbert-Geohash - Hashing Geographical Point Data Using the Hilbert Space-Filling Curve."

+## License

+The reference implementation of flatpoints is licensed under APLv2.
+The format specification for the flatpoints data format is public domain (or under a CC0 license as applicable).